Examples

 a) Shima et al. 2009

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/shima2009.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/shima2009.sh.

-1. Execute the bash script shima2009.sh, e.g.
+1. Execute the bash script shima2009.sh, e.g. from your CLEO directory:

-$ ./shima2009.sh
+$ scripts/levante/examples/shima2009.sh

 By default the golovin exectuable and two examples using the long executable will be compiled and run.
 You can change this by editing script_args="[...] golovin long1 long2 in shima2009.sh.